 Meanwhile, trim and thinly slice cucumber.
 Halve, peel, and thinly slice half the shallot (all for 4 servings).
 Finely chop dill.
 Zest and quarter lemon.

-In a medium bowl, whisk together vinegar, 2 TBSP olive oil, 1 TBSP sugar, ½ tsp salt, and pepper (4 TBSP olive oil, 2 TBSP sugar, and 1 tsp salt for 4).
+In a medium bowl, whisk together vinegar, 2 TBSP olive oil, 1 TBSP sugar, ½ tsp salt (4 TBSP olive oil, 2 TBSP sugar, and 1 tsp salt for 4), and pepper.

-Add cucumber, sliced shallot, and as much dill as you like.
-Stir to combine.
-Refrigerate until ready to serve.
+Add cucumber, sliced shallot, and as much dill as you’d like.
+Stir to thoroughly combine and set aside in the fridge until ready to serve.

 Once potatoes have roasted 10 minutes, remove baking sheet from oven.
 Carefully add sausage* to opposite side of sheet (for 4 servings, leave potatoes roasting; arrange sausage on a second baking sheet).
-Return to top rack and continue roasting until potatoes are browned and tender and sausage is cooked through, 10-15 minutes.
+Return to top rack and continue baking until potatoes are browned and tender and sausages are cooked through, 10-15 minutes.
 (For 4, roast sausage on middle rack, swapping rack positions with potatoes halfway through.)

 Place 1 TBSP butter (2 TBSP for 4) in a small microwave-safe bowl; microwave until melted, 10-20 seconds.
 Stir in sour cream until combined.